jayantghadge/searchify/README.md

 ## Contributing

-We welcome contributions from the open-source community.
 If you'd like to contribute to Searchify, please follow these steps:

 1. Fork the repository.